ing-bank/doing-cli/docs/howto/workflow_new_item.md

-# Getting started guide
+# Workflow for a new work item

-## Commands
+## Notes

 - `doing init`: create `.devops-ing` file
 - `doing status`: See if you're connected, which branch, issue and pr you are working on
 > branch name is not in format NNN-snakecase.
 Cannot find related issue.
 > Maybe check all workitems and PRs and their info?

-- `doing issue list`: shows list of open issues related to the repository
-> To work on an issue, git checkout <> or doing issue update 1234

-- `doing issue create 'quick change to README`:
-> create issue #12345
-> assign area
-> assign iteration
-> assignee set to git config email
-> created origin/branch
-> git fetch origin
-> to workon the issue, "git checkout 12356-description"

-- `doing issue update #1235`: updates issue with all assignments, if necessary

-## Notes

-We'll do the PR stuff later.

 <issuenumber>-<quick-change-to-README>